LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day9-XDR-Insights-part1.md

-# Day9 - XDR Incident Response insights
+# Day 9 - XDR Incident Response insights
 When organizations purchase E5 security, their first challenge is often product deployment.
 However, ***the next significant challenge arises in "security operations"***, particularly dealing with daily incident response.
 While Microsoft provides detailed insights and various features, SOC teams might feel overwhelmed when alerts and incidents are generated in their environment.

 When alerts/incidents were generated in your tenant, some people may have the following concerns and challenges.